-Professor Hoorn has published eight books and many articles in the fields of Eighteenth and Nineteenth British and French Academic painting; Gender and Orientalism; Darwinian theory in film and painting; Australian Pastoralisms; Australian Indigenous art; Gendering of Modernism in Australian art; Portraiture; Europe’s Civilising Mission in film.
+Professor Hoorn has published nine books and many articles in the fields of Eighteenth and Nineteenth British and French Academic painting; Gender and Orientalism; Darwinian theory in film and painting; Australian Pastoralism; Australian Indigenous art; Gendering of Modernism in Australian art; Portraiture; Europe’s Civilizing Mission in film.
 She is an expert in the area of British and French colonial cultures in Australia, the Pacific and Africa.
-Professor Hoorn is currently working on ARC funded research investigating the representation of the emotions in paintings about animals with Barbara Creed and Deirdre Coleman.
-Her latest book, Hilda Rix and Elsie Rix's Moroccan Idyll: Art and Orientalism appeared with the Miegunyah imprint of Melbourne University Press in December 2012.

 Find out more about Jeanette Hoorn's experience